Skip to main content

 Routes to qualification

-a.
-Candidates with acceptable marine qualifications,
+a. candidates with acceptable marine qualifications

-b.
-Candidates with partial marine qualifications or
+b. candidates with partial marine qualifications

-c.
-Candidates without acceptable marine qualifications
+c. candidates without acceptable marine qualifications.

 Professionals from outside the UK